MeeFoundation/docs/src/Data.md

 ![framework-classes2](./images/container-classes.png)

 The Self, Group and ContextCopy instances are entirely managed by the agent itself.
-Instances of Context are written to, read from and updated by apps/sites.
+Instances of Context are written to and read from apps/sites.

 #### Container example #1